|Revisions outlined below:

-This policy is to provide direction on The Plan’s reimbursement of anesthesia services.
+This policy is to provide direction on the reimbursement of anesthesia services.

 The following types of anesthesia qualify for reimbursement as anesthesia services:

 Local anesthesia, which is direct infiltration of the incision, wound, or lesion is not a reimbursable service.
 Local anesthetic is included in the basic service and no additional reimbursement will be allowed.

 Reimbursement for anesthesia services is based on the use of relative value units, including base units, plus time units multiplied by a monetary conversion factor.
 The base units as indicated by the Centers for Medicare & Medicaid Services (CMS) will take precedence over other association’s base unit value when they may be different.

 The base value for anesthesia when multiple surgical procedures are performed is the base value for the procedure with the highest unit value.
 Reimbursement is not allowed for the base unit value of a second, third, etc., procedure.

-Anesthesia time begins when the anesthesiologist or CRNA is first in attendance with the patient for creating the anesthetic state.
+Anesthesia time begins when the anesthesiologist or Certified Registered Nurse Anesthetists (CRNA) is first in attendance with the patient for creating the anesthetic state.
 Anesthesia time ends when the anesthesiologist or CRNA is no longer in personal attendance; that is, when the patient may be safely placed under customary postoperative supervision.
 This time must be documented on the anesthesia record, but not on the claim.